Skip to Content

 Watering Deeply and Infrequently

-• **Encourage soil moisture retention with mulch.
+• Check soil moisture with a trowel before watering

 Utilizing Rainwater Harvesting